hckhanh/imdb-top-movies/README.md

 The `offset-number` is the range from **0** to **250**

-I have make an Android app to receive information from the **Node.js** server.
+I make an Android app to receive information from the **Node.js** server.
 You can download it here:

 http://code2learn.me/download/imdb_app